 If you do not have Microsoft Office you can use LibreOffice which is a free and open source program for Windows®, Mac and Linux, that can read Office files.

 To read PDF files you will need the Adobe Reader.
 If you prefer not to install Adobe Reader, there are free and open source alternatives available.
 Some of these can even be used without installing them.
-Try a search for "FOSS PDF viewer" to see a selection.
+Try a search for "FOSS PDF viewer" or "open source PDF viewer" to see a selection.

 We will not offer any file in a special format unless we warn you and provide full instructions on how to deal with it..